Updated: Jan 27

 This can be especially frustrating after paying for a service intended to do just that.
 Unfortunately, one never knows when purchasing the service or uploading their vendors whether they will get accepted or not.

-When asked why a trade reference was declined, D&B® representatives are only permitted to reveal five possible reasons:
+When asked why a trade reference is declined, D&B representatives are only permitted to reveal five possible reasons:

 Vendor is not a US-based business

 Vendor does not have a full D&B file of their own

 Vendor is a bank, credit card, utility, or financial institution